 Halong Bay Cave: Amazing Cave

-After a quick breakfast of Pho (they eat it for every meal here in Vietnam!), we tendered to Amazing Cave, which was, in fact, amazing.
-The limestone karsts often contain caves as rain and sea water have left their mark over the past couple million years, but this is one of the largest.
+After a quick breakfast of Pho (they eat it for every meal in Vietnam), we tendered to Amazing Cave, which was, in fact, amazing.
+The limestone karsts often contain caves as rain and sea water have left their mark over the millions of years, but this is one of the largest.
 Stairs and paths led us through three connected caves, each one bigger than the previous.

 Enormous stalactites dripped from the ceiling onto their counterpart stalagmites below.
 Colored lights illuminated the stones, which somewhat disturbed the natural setting, even though it was pretty.
 Getting a glimpse of the rocks both inside and out made us wonder just how much more there was to discover in the bay.